 (b) by the hirer to the owner-driver in relation to the performance or non-performance by the owner-driver of the owner-driver’s obligations under the contract;

-“Registrar” has the meaning given to that term by the IR Act section 7;
+Registrar has the meaning given to that term by the IR Act section 7;

-“Tribunal” has the meaning given to that term in section 38(2);
+Tribunal has the meaning given to that term in section 38(2);

-“workplace” means a place, whether or not in a vehicle, building or other structure, where owner-drivers or hirers work or are likely to be in the course of their work.
+workplace means a place, whether or not in a vehicle, building or other structure, where owner-drivers or hirers work or are likely to be in the course of their work.

 4. Meaning of “owner-driver”